CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 A fact table contain the numeric measures produced by an operational measurement event in the real world.
 Each row has the lowest grain in event; and the fundamental design is entirely based on physical actitvity in real world.
 The fact table always contains foreign keys for each of its associated dimensions; abd the primary target of the fact table to compute and dynamic aggreation arising from queries.

+### Additive, Semi Additive and Non additive facts
+The numeric measures in fact tables fall in 3 categories: **additive** es el most flexible and usefull, that it can be summed accross any of the associated dimensions. **Semi-additive**: It can be summed accross some dimensions but not all dimensions except time. **Non-additive**: it can't summed accross any of the associated dimensions.

+A good approach for non-additive facts is, where possible, to store the fully additive components of the non-additive measure and sum these components into the fi nal answer set before calculating the fi nal non-additive fact.